hgamal/midiclock/README.md

 ### BPM View

-It displays a big number indicating the current BPM set.
-Pushing the dial button the main menu is called.
+It displays a big sized number indicating the current BPM set.
+While BPM View is active, the user can push the dial button to call the main menu.

 ![](doc/bpm_view.png)

 ### Main Menu

-It allows to Access others options available on Midiclock device, such as:
+It allows to Access other options available on Midiclock, such as:

-- display MIDI messages incomming into the devices
+- display MIDI messages incoming into the devices
 - call the Configuration Menu
 - save current settings
 - go back to BPM View